jspv/homebridge-sqs/README.md

 ## TODO
 There is still something not right with the MotionSensor events - while homebridge gets them fine; I don't always see them reflected on my iOS devices nor do they trigger automations the way they should.
 Switch seems to be fine.

+* Add timeouts (similar to noMotionTimer) for switches - change them back to their default value.
+This way they can act similar to motion detectors if I can't figure out why the motion detectors aren't triggering automations correctly.

 ## License
 This work is licensed under the MIT license.
 See [license](LICENSE) for more details.